globewalldesk/revuu/README.md

 probably make sure a recent version of Ruby (>2.2) is installed.
 Execute `bundle install` to install the gem requirements.

 Only works on \*nix systems (including modern Macs).
-I might be able to get it to work on Windows if anybody cares.
+I could make some changes so that it works on Windows, if anybody cares.

 ## Run
 Once Ruby, the app, and the gem dependencies are installed, you should be able